 - Mint Leaves (Pudina) – 10 to 12

 - Ice Cubes

 Wash the raw mangoes thoroughly.
 Once washed, peel them off and chop them into thin slices.
 Place these slices in a pan, add 2 cups of water and salt.
 Bring the water to boil and then cover the pan with lid for 7 to 10 minutes.

-The second way of making it is by roasting the raw mango (called “ambi” in hindi) on flame directly.
+The second way of making aam panna or kairi panha is by roasting the raw mango on flame directly.
 It takes slightly more time than the above method but tastes closer to the traditional aam panna.

 Roast the raw mangoes on Medium-low flame till it skin becomes black & brittle on different spots.
 Keep rotating it on the flame as you want to roast it evenly.
 Don’t do this on high flame as it will burn the skin of mango too early leaving the insides raw & hard.